KostasKoutrou/kostaskoutrou.github.io/_posts/2026-07-18-using-windows-events-for-mde.md

 ### General XPath query for all detections

-Because sometimes there is no certainty as to which Defender feature may have blocked something, or the need may be to prove that Defender did not actually block anything, the following XPath query filters for any **block or detection event** done by any Defender feature:
+If there is no certainty as to which Defender feature may have blocked something, or the need may be to prove that Defender did not actually block anything, the following XPath query filters for any **block or detection event** done by any Defender feature:

 ```xml
 <QueryList>